jiratouchmhp/terraform-ai-app/README.md

 >This command will migrate the local state file to the configured backend in Azure Storage.
 Terraform will now keep the state in the Azure Storage Account instead of locally.

-### Authentication for Terraform

-Configuring Azure Service Principal Authentication

-In order to authenticate with Azure, you need to set the following environment variables with the Service Principal credentials:

->Alternatively, you can add these details directly to a Terraform provider file (not recommended for production):

-    backend "azurerm" {
-        resource_group_name   = "xxxxx"
-        storage_account_name  = "xxxxx"
-        container_name        = "xxxxx"
-        key                   = "xxxxx.tfstate"
-    }

-**Variables**

->You can define your variables in terraform.tfvars or pass them directly at runtime.
-Here is an example of a terraform.tfvars file:

-    client_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-    client_secret   = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-    subscription_id = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-    tenant_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"

-**Example Commands**
-**Initialize Terraform:**

-1. Run this command to initialize the Terraform project and download the necessary provider plugins.
->Review the init Terraform will make without applying them:

-        terraform init

-2. Plan Terraform Execution:

->Review the changes Terraform will make without applying them:

-        terraform plan

-3. Apply the Terraform Configuration:**

->Apply the changes to create the resources:

-        terraform apply

-4. Destroy Resources:**

->To destroy all resources created by this configuration:

-        terraform destroy

 **Checking Service Principal Permissions**